Geometric embedding for regularity structures: From non-geometric to geometric rough paths

-Equipped with this product and coproduct $ T(A) $ is a Hopf algebra.
+Equipped with the shuffle product and the deconcatanation coproduct, $ T(A) $ is a Hopf algebra.
 The grading of $ T(A) $ is given by the length of words $\ell(a_1\dotsm a_n) = n$.
 We denote by $ \CG_A $ the group of characters associated to $ T(A) $ and by $ * $ the convolution product.

 \begin{definition}

 An anisotropic $\gamma$-rough path, with $\gamma=(\gamma_a, \, a\in A)$, $ 0<\gamma_a<1$, is a map $X:[0,1]^2\to \CG_{A}$ such that $ X_{tt} = \varepsilon^{*} $ where $ \varepsilon^{*}$ is the counit.
 It satisfies \begin{equs} X_{su} * X_{ut}=X_{st}, \qquad |\langle X_{st},v\rangle|\lesssim|t-s|^{\hat{\gamma}\omega(v)} \end{equs} for all $(s,u,t)\in[0,1]^3$ and words $v$.
 Here, $\hat{\gamma}=\min_{a\in A}\gamma_a$ and for a word $v=a_1\dotsm a_k$ of length $k$ we define